shavronya/hw2_HSU/README.md

 <code> https://rast.nmpdr.org/ </code>

-based on this annotation, what is the origin of these toxin genes in E.coli X?
+the origin of these toxin genes in E.coli X is bacteriophage BP-933W

 ## Antibiotic resistance detection